 Conclusion

-The massachusetts used car lemon law is a crucial regulation that offers consumers the necessary protection from purchasing a lemon vehicle.
+The Massachusetts used car lemon law is a crucial regulation that offers consumers the necessary protection from purchasing a lemon vehicle.
 The law stands as a blueprint for other states to follow suit to help protect car buyers.
 Knowing your legal rights when buying a car is essential, so you don’t end up with a lemon car that will cause you endless headaches and cost you a small fortune.

 Remember always to carry out your due diligence before purchasing a used car to avoid landing into trouble.
 Research about the state lemon laws and the car’s history and maintenance records.
 Also, ensure that you have a qualified mechanic inspect the car before you put pen to paper.